-As a permanent resident, you can petition your spouse to immigrate to the United States.
+As a United States permanent resident, you can petition your spouse to immigrate to the United States.
 While your spouse can be eligible for a green card through you, the process will often take time before your immediate family member can actually obtain a U.S. permanent resident visa.
 A green card holder is the name commonly used interchangeably for Lawful Permanent Residents.

-Except for Immigrant visas issued to immediate relatives of U.S. citizens, the Immigration and Nationality Act (INA) sets a limit on the issuance of immigrant visas to individuals falling under preference category and prescribes a limit on the percentage of visas alloted to countries each fiscal year.
+Except for Immigrant visas issued to immediate relatives of U.S. citizens, the Immigration and Nationality Act (INA) sets a limit on the issuance of immigrant visas to individuals falling under preference category and prescribes a limit on the percentage of visas allotted to countries each fiscal year.

 When an Applicant is in the United States

 There are two major steps that an applicant in the US for a permanent resident visa should do.

 - If your spouse is in the United States, you can start the process by filing a Petition for Alien Relative.
 Your spouse must wait until the priority date in the immigrant visa category becomes current.
 The priority date is the date when you filed, with an appropriate corresponding fee, the petition with sufficient content.